We participate in a unique and competitive industry: the eyewear industry.

-Our second factory is multinational and has premises in China and Turkey, we work with both.
+Our second factory is multinational and has premises in South Korea, China and Turkey, we work with all of them.
 This factory has 20 years of experience and is recognised because of its quality standards with FDA, ISO 9001, CE certifications and the importance they give to their staff in everything they do.

 The creation of our products in this factory is divided in two phases:

 - The injection process, which consists in the injection of molds and creation of different parts of the product.
-This process takes place in their specialised Chinese premises.
+This process takes place in their specialised korean premises.